AdamBanham/data-aware-conformance/README.md

 the python implementation is a little wrapper around the java code used to call these techniques.

-To reperform testing over the counter-example for guard-recall or guard-precision techniques, run one of the following python scripts in the root directory after activting the pipenv shell (pipenv shell).
+To reperform testing over the counter-examples for guard-recall or guard-precision techniques, run one of the following python scripts in the root directory after activting the pipenv shell (`pipenv shell`).
  - `py test_proposal.py` to rerun testing against the proposed implementation of guard-recall and guard-precision.
  - `py test_felli.py` to rerun testing against the proposed guard-recall